 Each tribe that did name the full Moons (and/or lunar months) had its own naming preferences.
 Some would use 12 names for the year while others might use 5, 6, or 7; also, certain names might change the next year.
 A full Moon name used by one tribe might differ from one used by another tribe for the same time period, or be the same name but represent a different time period.
 The name itself was often a description relating to a particular activity/event that usually occurred during that time in their location.

-Note: The Harvest Moon is the full Moon that occurs closest to the autumnal equinox.
+- Harvest Moon: The Harvest Moon is an astronomical name and refers to the full Moon that occurs closest to the autumnal equinox.
 It can occur in either September or October.
-At this time, crops such as corn, pumpkins, squash, and wild rice are ready for gathering.
+Near the autumnal equinox, the Moon rises only about 30 minutes later each night, instead of about 50 minutes, providing a few evenings of extra light after sunset for farmers to continue harvesting.
+At this time of year, crops such as corn, pumpkins, squash, and wild rice are ready for gathering.

 - Blue Moon: Occasionally, two full Moons occur within the same calendar month.
 The first full Moon goes by the name normally assigned to that month’s full Moon, but the second full Moon is commonly called a Blue Moon.
 Blue Moons occur about every 2½ years.

 - Black Moon: In contrast to the Blue Moon, Black Moon has been used to refer to a month in which there is no full Moon; this can only occur in February, because the calendar month has fewer days (28 or 29 days) than the lunar month (about 29.5 days).
 The term may also refer to a second new Moon occurring within a calendar month; by this definition, a Black Moon can never occur in February.